Tinsel: History

 Lead foil was a popular material for tinsel manufacture for several decades of the 20th century.
 Unlike silver, lead tinsel did not tarnish, so it retained its shine.
-However, use of lead tinsel was phased out after the 1960s due to concern that it exposed children to a risk of lead poisoning.
+However, use of lead tinsel was phased out after the 1960s due to concern over potential lead poisoning in children.
 In the United States, the Food and Drug Administration (FDA) concluded in August 1971 that lead tinsel caused an unnecessary risk to children, and convinced manufacturers and importers to voluntarily stop producing or importing lead tinsel after January 1, 1972.
-The FDA did not actually ban the product because the agency did not have the evidence needed to declare lead tinsel a "health hazard."
+The FDA did not formally ban the product because the agency lacked sufficient evidence needed to declare lead tinsel a "health hazard."

 Modern tinsel is typically made from polyvinyl chloride (PVC) film coated with a metallic finish.
 Coated mylar film also has been used.
 These plastic forms of tinsel do not hang as well as tinsel made from heavy metals such as silver and lead.

 Figurative use

 Germans refer to a row of military Awards and decorations as Lametta (German for tinsel), similar to dressing in full regalia or with a high level of formality.
-The expression was coined earlier to describe the appearance of Hermann Göring, e.g. in a Chanson by Claire Waldoff, Rechts Lametta, links Lametta, Und der Bauch wird imma fetta (right tinsel, left tinsel, and the belly gets immense).
+The expression was coined earlier to describe the appearance of Hermann Göring, e.g. in a Chanson by Claire Waldoff, Rechts Lametta, links Lametta, Und der Bauch wird imma fetta (Tinsel on the right, tinsel on the left, and the belly gets fatter and fatter).